Skip to content

-The need for a raw material transition
+The need for a turnaround in raw materials

 Reduction of primary raw material consumption: